andela-abankole/frogger-game/README.md

 - Enemies not reaching the last grass

-- Sound playing immediately the character moves
+- Sound not playing immediately the character moves

 - Warriors not getting to the second grass layer

--
+- Tags not displaying properly

+- Warriors not getting points when they get to the water

 ## Browser Support